garrandall/popular-music-data/tracks/homies-lighter-shade-of-brown.md

 Hey yo!
 D' break em off something

-So many people wanna hang now that I'm in the rap game They say that they're down when they dont even know my name Well I could say that I have many friends
+So many people wanna hang now that I'm in the rap game They say that they're down when they don't even know my name Well I could say that I have many friends
 But a homie is true, through and through until the end And ain't a damn thing changed